Intro to the Nervous System Before Pursuing a Chiropractic Degree

 The smallest units in the nervous system are neurons, which are specialized cells that send signals in the form of electrochemical impulses rapidly and precisely to other cells.
 Long fibers called axons in the peripheral nervous system can form neural circuits and networks that inform our behavior and perception of the world.
 The PNS consists of somatic nerves that mediate voluntary movement, and the autonomic nervous system, which functions without conscious effort.

 Nerves in the somatic system connect the brain and spinal cord with muscles and the skin’s sensory receptors.
 The autonomic system is further subdivided into the sympathetic, parasympathetic and enteric systems.
-The sympathetic division responds to stress, emotion and exercise with changes to respiration, heart rate, stress hormones and digestion.
+The sympathetic division responds to stress, emotion, and exercise with changes in respiration, heart rate, stress hormones, and digestion.
 The parasympathetic works to return these functions to equilibrium when the body is at rest.
 The enteric nervous system works mostly independently to regulate digestion and function of the digestive organs.

 Correcting and improving the nervous system’s function through regular chiropractic care has been shown to improve function, but more than that, because all body function is controlled by the nervous system, adjustments made throughout your chiropractic career can result in better overall health and wellness.
 This is because all of the body’s organs, systems, muscles and other tissues require proper nerve flow for them to function as intended.
 Subluxations in the spine inhibit the central nervous system’s ability to transmit signals to affected areas, which can create imbalances and functional problems elsewhere in the body.
 Chiropractic adjustments help correct subluxations so the body can function at its best.

-Discover why Sherman College of Chiropractic gives students a distinct advantage.
+Discover why Sherman College of Chiropractic gives students a distinct advantage in pursuing a chiropractic degree!

 Thanks to the tireless research of many dedicated chiropractors, we now have a firm understanding of the benefits of chiropractic.
 We know, for example, that specific adjustments can help the body correct subluxations.
 We also know that children and even infants benefit from gentle adjustments performed by doctors of chiropractic.
 But what about animals?
 Many students new to the field of chiropractic might not know that our furry friends also benefit from the care of a trained chiropractor.